JorjaFox/library/_source/_recaps/csi/last-supper.md

 ## Synopsis##

-The name of the hit cooking show, &#8220;Slice and Dice,&#8221; takes on a grim new meaning when a sliced-and-diced former contestant is incorporated into a &#8220;special challenge&#8221;.
+The name of the hit cooking show, 'Slice and Dice,' takes on a grim new meaning when a sliced-and-diced former contestant is incorporated into a 'special challenge'.

 ## Sara Sidle Review